moq-wg/moq-transport/draft-lcurley-warp.md

 The same service might then simultaneously distribute via WebRTC, LL-HLS, HLS/DASH, etc.
 And then distribute other live content over other protocols: for example updates, chat, metadata, etc.

-This draft attempts to build a unified base live transport for media and similar use-cases.
+This draft attempts to build a unified base transport protocol for media and similar use-cases.
 Any live content can be fragmented into objects and annotated to achieve the intended behavior.
 The goal is not to reinvent how content is encoded, just delivered.